Lore Spotlight: Tohol Sporespawn

 The Everborn knew time was of the essence.
 A greater threat was growing beneath her fractured children.

 From the deepest, forgotten tunnels came a tide of mechanical beasts that swarmed over all who stood in their way.
 Whether mindless automatons or minions of some unknown entity, these arachnid-like metal golems were the enemy of all Sporespawn.
 Only a unified Sporespawn faction could possibly hope to stem the tide.
 Yet, the the struggle between the three Hive Halls would last to the bitter end.
 While Ikhish and Unrul bore the brunt of the golem swarm for almost a century, by the Redsky Era, even the Everborn and Tohol’s surviving drones were forced to flee to the surface to escape tearing hacksaw claws.
-There, the remnant of Tohol hopes to find some means to keep the swarm from overrunning the world.
+There, the remnant of Tohol living as refugees in Mundi hopes to find some means to keep the swarm from overrunning the world.

 A Tohol Sporespawn has many roles to play in the destiny of Dema.
 Will your characters be emissaries from the Overmind itself in the Heroic Era, leading a new path to trade and understanding with the surface peoples?
 The diverse wealth of underground resources is coveted by the other five folks of the world.
 Or is it up to your drone to rally a unit of warriors against the shock troops of Unrul as a battle rages over a critical chokepoint in the tunnels?
 Special Tohol Sporespawn agents find themselves on the surface waging a cold war against the Ikhish, who seek to gain allies against Tohol's hive mind.
 Stop their plans in the name of the Everborn, or gain sentience as you defect to another Sporespawn faction.